 Check out this great photo of the Powers Building from 1968.
 Notice the workmen up on the ledge of the Mansard roof.
 Down at street level a shiny new, streamlined façade as been awkwardly forced on top of this 1869 building…

-Tags: Crossroads Building, downtown Rochester, Elwood Building, First National Bank, Four Corners, Main Street, Main Street Four Corners, Monroe County Savings Bank, old photos, old photos of Rochester, old photos of Rochester NY, Powers Building, Powers Hotel, Rochester, Rochester NY, State Street
+Tags: Crossroads Building, downtown Rochester, Elwood Building, First National Bank, Four Corners, Fun Foto Friday, Main Street, Main Street Four Corners, Monroe County Savings Bank, old photos, old photos of Rochester, old photos of Rochester NY, Powers Building, Powers Hotel, Rochester, Rochester NY, State Street

 Posted in Rochester History, Rochester Images, Transit + Infrastructure, Urban Development | 8 Comments »